nexusvc/ccg-sales-api/README.md

 ```

 ### Create Payable Token - Payment Method
 Payable is a payment method that can either be a debit/credit card and/or a bank account.
 The library will determine the type based on the params passed when instantiating a new payable.
 It will also validate against common formats.
-Once the payable it attached to the order object it will automatically be encrypted and will always return a tokenized format.
+Once a payable is attached to the `Order` object it will automatically be encrypted and will always return a tokenized format.

 ```php
 // Include the Library